top of page

 Quinoa salad with dried Iranian lime

-A wonderful, hearty salad, that is loaded with lots of grains, and herbs.
-This salad can serve as a light meal for lunch or dinner.
-I love Iranian lime, also called as Omani or Persian limes.
+This is a wonderful, hearty salad loaded with lots of grains and herbs.
+It can serve as a light meal for lunch or dinner.
+I love Iranian limes, also called Omani or Persian limes.
 These small limes are available online or in Middle Eastern grocery stores.
-The limes are dark purple-black and have an aromatic tart flavor that I love.
-Also what stands out is the wonderful aroma that will permeate the house and you wish would stay forever.
+The limes are dark purple-black and have an aromatic, tart flavour that I love.
+What stands out is the wonderful aroma that will permeate the house, and you wish you would stay forever.
 Here is more on these limes.

-For this salad, I substituted Bhutanese red rice instead of wild rice, that was what I had at home and I really did not want to run an errand to a store for a single item in today’s world.
-In addition, I used just the soft dried piths of the limes, yes getting them out is a laborious task and I but it was worth it.
-The salad is beautifully textured with the different grains, the sweet potatoes add a delicate sweetness that is rounded off by the dried lime, spices and herbs.
+For this salad, I substituted Bhutanese red rice with wild rice.
+That was what I had at home, and I did not want to run an errand to a store for a single item today.
+In addition, I used just the soft dried piths of the limes; yes, getting them out is a laborious task but worth it.
+The salad is beautifully textured with the different grains, and the sweet potatoes add a delicate sweetness rounded off by the dried lime, spices and herbs.

 Ingredients: